 Current Indiana schools chief Glenda Ritz's office declined comment on the emails.

-Democrat, defeated Bennett in November with a grass-roots campaign driven by teachers angered by Bennett's education agenda.
+a Democrat, defeated Bennett in November with a grass-roots campaign driven by teachers angered by Bennett's education agenda.

 Bennett said Monday he felt no special pressure to deliver an "A" for DeHaan.
 Instead, he argued, if he had paid more attention to politics he would have won re-election in Indiana.